Tech-at-DU/React-Fundamentals-tutorial/P06-Organizing-Files/content.md

 >
 > `import data from '../sfpopos-data.json'`

 With these changes, you should have everything working in the example project.
+You might have to refresh the browser page after these changes.

 ### Grouping Components